Did you know that approximately 10 million households in the United States own an RV?

 You might be wondering if there’s a more thrilling alternative to propane or draining your RV’s battery bank for keeping your fridge cool on the go.

 One option is to invest in solar alternatives, which can help maintain your batteries and provide power to your fridge without using propane or straining your battery bank.
-Solar panels are an eco-friendly choice that requires diligent battery maintenance but can offer long-term benefits.
+Solar panels are an eco-friendly choice that require diligent battery maintenance but can offer long-term benefits.

 Another option is to use an inverter, which converts DC power from your RV’s batteries into AC power for appliances like refrigerators.
 This allows you to run energy-efficient models while driving without relying on propane.